fritshoogland-yugabyte/yugabyte-rust-examples/README.md

 ### cassandra-cpp with the datastax driver
 The cassandra-cpp driver for Rust uses the cassandra c++ driver, and uses the function in it via the Rust FFI (foreign function interface).
-The way the cassandra-cpp driver crate works is that it actually is a wrapper around the raw driver binding crate cassandra-cpp-sys.
+The way the cassandra-cpp driver crate works is that it actually is a wrapper around the raw driver binding crate cassandra-cpp-sys, which provides the actual bindings.

 #### driver installation
 #### OSX